 - Complete the online Master Gardener Application.

-- Download, print, complete and mail the Master Gardener Application.
-Mail the completed application to the address on the form.
+- Print and mail the completed application to the address on the form.

 Applications for the Class of 2019 Master Gardener Interns will be accepted through October 19, 2018.
 Sorry, with the number of applications we receive, no late applications can be accepted.
 An individual interview will be scheduled as part of the application process and to offer you another opportunity to learn more about us and how your contributions of time and effort can make an important difference for our local community!
 Interviews will be scheduled from late October into November.
 Final selection of approved candidates for the 2019 training year will be notified no later than December 5, 2018.
 Please note that tuition is not due until after you receive a letter of acceptance.